Anshuman-Dhillon/CHIP-8-Interpreter/README.md

 ## Known Issues

 - Display flickers consistently, my guess is it happens because you are clearing the screen each time.
-Could be fixed through linear interpolation, which I'll add in later as this is not a critical issue, just annoying.
+Could be fixed through double buffers, which I'll add in later as this is not a critical issue, just annoying.

 ## Future Improvements